Francisco-Rosa/Solar/README.md

 ### Preparation

-* To use this workbench, you must have the ladybug-core Python package installed.
+* To use this workbench, you must have the two ladybug Python packages installed (the pysolar package is optional).
 There are two basic ways to do this:

   If your operating system's Python version is the same as FreeCAD's, simply open a terminal and type:

-      pip install ladybug-core pysolar # pysolar is optional
+      pip install ladybug-core ladybug-radiance pysolar

   If the versions are different, you'll need to use Python venv.
 To do this, go to the Solar Workbench folder (see the address above) or open FreeCAD and type the following expression in the Python console to find the Mod that Solar is in: